Updated October 2013

 It is widely recognised that people who have more opportunity in life have better health.
 There is evidence of inequalities across many areas of health - and that includes the statistics for premature delivery.
 Heavy physical work, standing for a long time and shift/night work are also linked to preterm birth.

 Many women who have premature babies have less frequent contact with antenatal services, either because they are unavailable or the mother does not attend appointments.
 This means that women who are at risk of premature delivery are more likely to have their babies prematurely because the healthcare team is unable to check for warning signs.

 What you can do to avoid this is to try and attend all of your antenatal appointments.

-Physical and verbal abuse appear to make women four times more likely to go into premature labour, and women who are victims of domestic violence are more likely to have a premature baby.
+Women who experience physical abuse are at increased risk of premature labour, and women who are victims of domestic violence are more likely to have a premature baby.

 If you're feeling very stressed, don't struggle on alone: it's important to get help.
 You could confide in your partner or a friend, or seek advice from your GP.
 Find out where to get help for depression.